backstage/backstage/.changeset/polite-bulldogs-repeat.md

 The `script` command category has been renamed to `package`.

 The `backstage-cli package build` command set an incorrect target directory for `app` and `backend` packages, which has been fixed.

+The `backend:bundle` and `repo build` command for the `backend` role was previously ignoring building of bundled packages that had migrated to use package roles and the standard build script, this has now been fixed.